unibe-cns/le_NeurIPS_code/README.md

 This repository contains the code to reproduce the results of the NeurIPS 2021 submission "Latent Equilibrium: A unified learning theory for arbitrarily fast computation with arbitrarily slow neurons" (also available on [arXiv](https://arxiv.org/abs/2110.14549)).

+### Warning: Patent Protection Notice
+This code repository contains procedures that are registered for patent protection.
+Unauthorized use, reproduction, or distribution of this code or its underlying procedures may infringe on our patent rights.

 ## Requirements

 To install requirements: